nknaian/snippet-server/README.md

     export FLASK_ENV=development
     ```
     - **note**: The sqlite database will be created at the path you specify upon the first run of the site.
+- Place video and image files inside of the 'media' directoroy.
+Files can be nested into directories.